 In August 1942, a Burmese Executive Administration headed by Ba Maw was established by the Japanese.

-The Burma National Army and the Arakan National Army fought with the Japanese from 1942 to 1944.
+From 1942, the Burma National Army and the Arakan National Army fought with the Japanese.

-In 1943, a similar American unit, Merrill's Marauders, followed the Chindits into the Burmese jungle.
+In 1943, Merrill's Marauders, an American unit, followed the British Chindits into the Burmese jungle.

-Beginning in late 1944, allied troops launched a series of offensives that led to the end of Japanese rule in July 1945.
+Beginning in late 1944, allied troops launched a series of offensives that led to the end of Japanese rule.

 In July 1947, political rivals assassinated Aung San and several cabinet members.

-In January 1948, Myanmar declared its independence under the terms of the Burma Independence Act of 1947.
+On 4 January 1948, Myanmar declared its independence under the terms of the Burma Independence Act 1947.

-On 4 January 1948, the nation became an independent republic, named the Union of Burma, under the terms of the Burma Independence Act 1947.
+On 4 January 1948, the nation became an independent republic named the Union of Burma under the Burma Independence Act 1947, with Sao Shwe Thaik as its first president and U Nu as its first prime minister.

-In 1948, after a parliamentary government was formed, Prime Minister U Nu initiated a policy of nationalisation, declaring the state as the owner of all land in Burma.
+In 1948, after a parliamentary government was formed in Burma, Prime Minister U Nu embarked upon a policy of nationalisation and the state was declared the owner of all of the land in Burma.

 Myanmar has been a member of the International Atomic Energy Agency (IAEA) since 1957.